kumarshantanu/sqlrat/README.md

 ##### Identifier decoration

-Should you want to quote the database identifiers, specify the `:subst` fn in options:
+Should you want to quote the database identifiers, specify the `:subst` arity-1 (identifier-name) fn in options:

 ```clojure
 (t/realize t {'dept-col ["emp" "dept_id"] :dept-val 20} {:subst #(str "`" % "`")})